Data Anomaly Detection for Structural Health Monitoring of Bridges using Shapelet Transform: Introduction

 Faced with a massive amount of data due the continuous monitoring of structures, researchers have recently resorted to advanced approaches such as data mining and machine learning techniques for anomaly detection. \cite{bao2019computer} proposed a computer vision and deep learning–based data anomaly detection method in which the raw time series measurements are first transformed into image vectors which are then fed into the Deep Neural Networks (DNN) to train them to identify various anomalies from SHM data.\cite{fu2019sensor} used a similarity test based on power spectral density to detect anomalies and then trained an artificial neural network to identify the different types of sensor anomalies. \cite{tang2019convolutional} proposed the use of a Convolutional Neural Network (CNN) for anomaly detection that learned from multiple graphical information.
 The visualizations of the time series measurements in time and frequency domain are fed to the neural networks which then learned the characteristics of each of the anomalies during training.
 The trained network is then used to identify and classify various anomalies. \cite{mao2020toward} used Generative Adversarial Networks (GAN) in combination with autoencoders to identify anomalies.
 The raw time series from the SHM system are first transformed into Gramian Angular Field (GAF) images which are then used to train the GAN and autoencoders to identify anomalies.

 This paper contributes to this effort by proposing the use of a relatively new time series representation named “Shapelet Transform” in combination with Random Forest classifiers for anomaly detection in SHM data.
 The shapelet transform is a unique time series representation technique that is solely based on the shape of the time series.
 The raw measurements of every sensor anomaly has a unique time series shape.
 The shapelet transform utilizes this feature to easily capture these distinct shapes and the Random Forest classifier uses these shapes to identify and classify the different anomalous data patterns from a large SHM system database.
-In terms of applicability, shapelets have been utilized in a wide variety of domains including motion-capture \cite{ye2009time,ye2011time,lines2012shapelet,hartmann2010gesture}, spectrographs \cite{ye2009time,ye2011time}, tornado prediction \cite{mcgovern2011identifying}, detection of natural hazards\cite{arul2020applications}, medical and health informatics \cite{ghalwash2013extraction,xing2011extracting,xing2012early} among others.
-In the present study, the efficacy of this method is demonstrated by the identification of anomalies in SHM data obtained from a long-span bridge in China.